kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 knowing to respect the fields, these fields (or similar, should future GEPs decide on new names) are pre-approved to be added in a future release, should the GEPs to add them are approved in the first place.

+## Outstanding issues

+### Multiple TargetRefs rolling up to the same Gateway cannot be represented in status

+It is possible to have a BackendTLSPolicy target multiple, different Services that are used in HTTPRoutes that attach to the same Gateway.

+As written, the Status section of BackendTLSPolicy does not have a way to represent these separate statuses, as the status is namespaced by `controllerName` and `ancestorRef` (where "ancestor" is the Gateway in this case).

+We need to decide if this is enough of an issue to change the status design, or if we record this as a design decision and accept the tradeoff.

 ## Alternatives
 Most alternatives are enumerated in the section "The history of backend TLS".
 A couple of additional alternatives are also listed here.